How to

 Upload from CI

-How to upload from CI
+How to Upload from CI

 Publish files to IPFS and Filecoin via Storacha from a Continuous Integration server.

-Using w3cli locally, the steps are
+Using the CLI locally, the steps are:

-Then in the CI environment
+Then in the CI environment:

 Example

-$ w3 key create --json > ci-key.json
+$ storacha key create --json > ci-key.json

 # Extract the did as $AUDIENCE